BTI 2014 LLC v Sequana SA: Facts

 The assignee of a creditor claim against a company called AWA sued its directors for paying a €135 million dividend, 10 years before the company went insolvent, when they knew there was large potential liability for pollution.
 The directors of AWA called a dividend of €135 million to be distributed in May 2009 to the sole shareholder, Sequana SA, which paid off the debt that Sequana had owed to AWA.
 This complied with limits on dividends in the Companies Act 2006 part 23, and common law rules on capital maintenance.
 AWA had been solvent, but had also potential liability for pollution damages, and an uncertain insurance portfolio.
 AWA went into insolvency 10 years later in October 2018, and BTI 2014 LLC was assigned AWA's creditor claims.
 BTI sought to recover the €135 million dividend from the AWA directors, arguing the directors' decision to distribute the dividend was a breach of creditor duties.

-The High Court and Court of Appeal rejected that there were further duties to creditors under the standard in West Mercia Safetywear v Dodd, holding it did not arise until the company was insolvency, or at least headed for insolvency.
+The High Court and Court of Appeal rejected that there were further duties to creditors under the standard in West Mercia Safetywear v Dodd, holding it did not arise until the company was insolvent, or at least headed for insolvency.
 BTI appealed.